Murdoch internal watchdog seeks improved security

 The MSC's stated mission was to oversee internal investigations into the company's journalistic practices and to liaise with outside parties, including police and other government entities, conducting parallel investigations.

-It also will set up new editorial policies and procedures at Murdoch's UK newspapers to ensure ethical behaviour.
+It also will set up new editorial policies and procedures at Murdoch's UK newspapers to ensure ethical behavior.

 A source close to the MSC added: "Nothing will stop Will (Lewis) and (fellow MSC member) Simon (Greenberg) from carrying out the work of the Management and Standards Committee."